lucapette/vim-ruby-doc/README.markdown

 How to use it
 -------------

-When your cursor is on something you would look up on apidock, type:
+In Normal mode, when your cursor is on something you would look up type:

 - `RB` for Ruby
 - `RS` for RSpec
 - `RR` for Rails

 and the plugin will open a new tab in your browser (or a new instance of the browser) to the related docs.
 See the following section for changing mappings.

 Furthermore, the plugin defines the following commands for searching on the command-line arbitrary stuff: